Forensic Science BSc (Hons)

 30 credits

-This module is an optional module in the Forensic Science pathway.
-It is designed to introduce you to the forensic analysis of counterfeits, fakes and forgeries, the implications of these, and their subsequent analysis.
-The module first introduces you to document analysis and its importance in a forensic investigation.
-Examples of topics include the analysis of counterfeit currencies, handwriting, signatures, inks, indentations, writing implements and art work.
-The module will then go on to examine the forensic importance of counterfeit drugs, consumer products and digital/cybercrime.
-Delivery of this module will include formal lectures, practicals and workshops.
+This module will introduce you to the forensic analysis of counterfeits, fakes and forgeries.
+You will start by learning about document analysis and its importance in a forensic investigation.
+Examples of topics within forensic document analysis include the analysis of handwriting, signatures, inks, indentations, writing implements, printed documents and digital media.
+You will explore counterfeit case studies involving drugs, consumer products and art and antiques.

 30 credits